alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 * Run Slicer on your Raspberry PI
 * Run OpenFaaS Edge (Sponsors Edition) or faasd CE on a microVM

-Plus more examples, and more of you good people try it out and provide feedback.
+Based upon your feedback, we'll add more examples and changes to the CLI, REST API and configuration format.

 Whilst you're getting into things, here are a few more videos on Slicer: